polsys/cle/src/Cle.SemanticAnalysis/README.md

 It receives syntax trees and outputs intermediate code (IR) suitable for optimization or code generation.

 The compilation happens in two phases:
-1. All declarations are verified (`MethodCompiler.CompileDeclaration` for methods) and added to a central location (not in this assembly).
+1. All declarations are verified (`MethodDeclarationCompiler.Compile` for methods) and added to a central location (not in this assembly).
 2. Method bodies are compiled in arbitrary order.
   - First, `MethodCompiler.CompileBody` transforms the syntax tree into IR.
 This IR is not in SSA form.
   - Then, `SsaConverter.ConvertToSsa` transforms the IR into SSA IR.
 Since the IR types are immutable, this ends up recreating all the data structures, but is easier to debug than on-the-fly conversion.